danjwait/mHST/docs/fprimeNotes/gpsDemo.md

 ```
 Purged, generated, and build both native and raspberrypi fine; loaded to RPi and ran, same behaivor as without the startReadThread.

 Added debug Fw::Logger statements to see where the code wasn't working.
+Keep seeing `[WARNING] Unfull message buffer: 1` message.

+Tried rebuilding files in GpsApp/Top per [fprime/RPI/Top/](https://github.com/nasa/fprime/tree/devel/RPI/Top) :
+ - changed the gpsSerial startup per `instance uartDrv: Drv.LinuxSerialDriver base id 2000 ` in [/RPI/Top/instances.fpp](https://github.com/nasa/fprime/blob/devel/RPI/Top/instances.fpp)
+ - changed GpsApp/Top/GpsAppTopologyDefs.hpp and GpsApp/Top/GpsAppTopologyDefs.cpp to include namespace Init with a bool status = true

+Ran that on RPI and didn't see a change.
+Block commented out the "if not enough data is available..." lines in Gps.cpp and tried again; see `[STATUS] GPS parsing in work: 0` come out, but then there's a set of those messages w/ numbers  from ~40 to ~ 116, then a seg fault

 ## Lessons Learned
  - Don't copy over the other components; add them to `/GpsApp/CMakeLists.txt` instead with `add_fprime_subdirectory("${CMAKE_CURRENT_LIST_DIR}/../Ref/MathReceiver")`